Who’s who in the Muppets? A Muppet character and cast guide - TheNewsTrace

 Miss Piggy

 A diva caricature, Miss Piggy is a prima-donna pig with an inclination for french phrases who believes she is destined for stardom.
-As such she doesn’t take criticism properly, and will be fast to fly right into a rage – normally in the type of a karate chop.
+As such she doesn’t take criticism effectively, and might be fast to fly right into a rage – often in the type of a karate chop.
 She is the romantic curiosity of Kermit the Frog, with the two marrying in The Muppets Take Manhattan solely to formally break up in 2015.

 Carried out by Frank Oz (1976–2002), Eric Jacobson (2001–current)